Okaloosa County, FL - One person was killed, and another was seriously hurt following a two-seat private plane crash on November 17th.

 Our plane crash attorney combines an understanding of aviation maintenance best practices with a superior legal skill to identify several grossly negligent maintenance actions.
 Thus, he has helped families receive just compensation after terrible crashes by filing suit against the aircraft manufacturer, engine component manufacturer, maintenance company, or air traffic controllers to expose grossly negligent and reckless conduct.

-The Law Offices of Sean M. Cleary is dedicated to serving individuals & families against the negligence of another person or entity.
+The Law Offices of Sean M. Cleary is dedicated to serving individuals and families against the negligence of another person or entity.
 We know first-hand the heartbreak that can be left behind after an airplane crash.
 We understand the unique challenges relating to these types of aviation law cases and our initial investigation and case evaluation are thorough.
-If we can help you, give us a call at 305.416.9805.
+Do not hesitate to contact us.